PotatoDoge/sss-recommendation-service/README.md

 | **Onion Arch**       | Used in User Service                         |

 ---

-# Product Catalog Service
+# Recommendation Service

-The **Product Catalog Service** is a core component of the SmartShoppingSystem.
-It is responsible for managing all product-related data and exposing APIs for other services and clients to interact with the product catalog.
-The service is designed following the **Hexagonal Architecture**, ensuring a clean separation between domain logic and infrastructure concerns.
+The **Recommendation Service** is a crucial component of the SmartShoppingSystem.
+It consumes user activity events, processes them, and provides personalized product recommendations.
+The service follows the **Hexagonal Architecture**, ensuring separation between the core business logic and external systems (like Kafka or databases).

 ---

 ## 🧠 Responsibilities

-- Manage products, inventory, and categories.
+- Consume user activity events from Kafka.
-- Provide RESTful endpoints for product operations.
+- Provide personalized product recommendations via a RESTful API.
-- Publish Kafka events when product data changes (e.g., create/update/delete).
+- Process data to generate dynamic, personalized product recommendations.
-- Integrate with a PostgreSQL database for data persistence.
+- Publish events (e.g., product recommendations generated) to Kafka.

 ---